-Construct at least 1,000 additional affordable housing units in each of the Environmental Justice Communities and reduce the percentage of cost-burdened households.
-[Revised to allow for specifics of affordable housing to be addressed within the County's 2021 Housing Element.]
+Construct additional affordable housing units in each of the Environmental Justice Communities and reduce the percentage of cost-burdened households.

-For California households, housing is often the greatest single expense with costburdened households paying more than 30 percent of their income toward housing.
+For California households, housing is often the greatest single expense with cost-burdened households paying more than 30 percent of their income toward housing.
 The median price of a home in Sacramento County has steadily increased since the end of the Great Recession and has exceeded \$300,000 in 2018.
 The impact of increasing housing costs falls disproportionally on lower income households, especially renters.
 Higher income households can adjust to higher housing costs by spending more of their income on housing but lower income households cannot make this adjustment without reducing expenditures in other essentials such as health care and food.